Posts Tagged ‘African American History’

 I found this story while searching through a Sussex County deed book looking for genealogical information and noticed the names of several slaves.
 What stood out most were the names of some of the slaves: August, September, June, April, Caesar, and Quaco.
 I then thought these were likely Africans.
 Some slave owners gave Africans the names of the months of the year or days of the week.
 Planters did not realize in some African cultures children were named for the days of the week they were born on, thereby continuing an African tradition.
 Names such as Samba, meaning born on Monday, which was later, corrupted to Sambo.

 The plight of the Africans was revealed in detail in a Virginia court case that lasted eighteen years.
 The story began in 1781 during the Revolutionary War.
 John Wigfall owned a large plantation at Wambaw on St. Thomas Parish in South Carolina.
-During this time, Wigfall was a Loyalist to Britain and was banished from the colony and had, his property confiscated which included his slaves.
+During this time, Wigfall was a Loyalist to Britain and was banished from the colony and had his property confiscated which included his slaves.
 At the same time, Captain John Singletary was issued a commission as a privateer in his cutter Victory.
 His commission ordered him to take as prize any British property.
 Captain Singletary and a small crew set out in rowboats up the Santee River and landed at Wigfall’s plantation, where they captured thirty-four of his slaves: April, Will, August, Dolly, September, Wally, Philander, Philis, Caesar, Horah, Scipio, Cloey, Daniel, Santon, Will, Neppy, June, Dianah, Pegg, Binah, Jenny, Peter, Cyrus, Duke, Flora, Limbrick, Pharo, Toby, Nanny, Sabina, Rosanna, Carolina, Wallis, and Quashilla.[1][1]
 The slaves at first were taken to Beaufort, North Carolina.

 Although Wigfall was to be banished, he was granted leniency because he pleaded poor health and a large family to support and was allowed to remain in South Carolina.
 Thus, Wigfall made immediate application for the return of his slaves, as a Court of the Admiralty convened in New Bern and ruled that the slaves were a fair prize.
 They were declared property legally condemned by the court.